 Step 1) Paint each board a different color.
 Let dry.

-Step 2) Using your pattern or free hand your bunny with white chalk.
+Step 2) Use a pattern or free hand your bunny with white chalk.

 Step 3) Fill Bunny in with white acrylic paint.
 Let dry.